Hey-Robot/TibetSheets/docs/guide/operate.md

 # Table Operation
-`luckysheet` stores all operations in the history to `undo` and `redo`.
+`tibetsheets` stores all operations in the history to `undo` and `redo`.
 If `allowupdate` is set to true and `updateURL` is available in initial, operations will be updated on the backend in real-time via webSocket.
 And every one can edit same sheet on the same time.

->Source code [`src/controllers/server.js`] (https://github.com/mengshukeji/Luckysheet/blob/master/src/controllers/server.js) The module shows us the function of background saving.
+>Source code [`src/controllers/server.js`] (https://github.com/mengshukeji/Tibetsheets/blob/master/src/controllers/server.js) The module shows us the function of background saving.

 In general, shared editing(or collaborative editing) is controled by the account system created by developers to control permissions.